lykos98/dadaC/README.md

 - ADP Heuristics

 On the same input dadaC achieves a one to one match on the results, obtaining a factor 40 speedup on the whole procedure w.r.t.
 Python/Cython implementation.
-NOTE: this is an experimental implementation, program may crash if a dataset requires a memory usage larger than the memory available on the machine.
-This issue will be fixed soon.

 ## Usage